 Ad hoc prompts extend the system without schema changes

-Type: note · Status: seedling
+Type: note · Status: seedling · Tags: learning-theory

-The collections example
+The KB example: collections

 We needed "read multiple documents through one goal."
 Three formal options presented themselves: